fiaasco/borgbackup/README.md

 ## Required variables
 Define a group backupservers in your inventory with one or multiple hosts.
-The default location where the backups will be saved is /var/backup/repos/.
 ```
 infra:
 [backupservers]